Mortgage Insurance Premium (MIP) Explained

 How MIP Works

-Unlike subprime lending, which relied on ever-increasing home values and quick refinancing, MIP provides a sustainable safety net through:
+Unlike subprime lending, which relied on ever-increasing home values and quick refinancing, MIP provides a sustainable safety net through mandatory insurance premiums that build a reserve fund, strict underwriting standards despite low down payments, and government backing that ensures lender protection.

 Is an FHA Loan Right for You?